Jade (Beyond Good & Evil): Appearances

 In Beyond Good and Evil, Jade lives in an island lighthouse with the boar-like Pey'j, caring for children orphaned by attacks on the planet by the DomZ, an aggressive alien race.
 While a skilled jōdō martial artist, she is also a freelance journalist.
 When she runs out of money to power the lighthouse's shield generator, Jade takes a photography job cataloging all the animals on Hillys.
 She is then recruited by the IRIS Network, an anti-government resistance movement trying to expose a collaboration between the DomZ and Alpha Sections, an elite military group supposedly created to fight the DomZ.
 With her martial arts knowledge, she is able to infiltrate various government facilities and obtain evidence of human trafficking.
 After confronting the DomZ High Priest on Hillys' moon, she learns that she is known to the DomZ as "Shauni" (incidentally also her IRIS Network codename), and was bequeathed with a spiritual power stolen from them centuries ago.
 She subsequently uses that power to defeat the Priest and save the Hillyan populace.
+She also appears in Astro Bot as a cameo.

 A Jade-like figure appears in a Beyond Good and Evil 2 teaser trailer, traveling with Pey'j.
 The same figure is also shown in a leaked development video from Ubisoft, escaping from a city.
 In addition, Jade's costume appears in the 2008 video game Prince of Persia for the character Elika.
+A reimagined version of Jade appeared in the 2023 adult animated series Captain Laserhawk: A Blood Dragon Remix, voiced by Courtney Mae-Briggs.